kpacha/silex-skeleton/README.md

 And do not keep the `.git` file!

 Also, remember to customize your `composer.json` file with the right values for your project.

+##What's included?

+Just the basics: silex, twig and phpunit (just in `dev`) and the required boilerplate code